stellar/js-stellar-wallets/plans/keymanager/data-privacy.md

 In order to integrate with keystore.stellar.org, a few changes would be required to accomodate the SDK's separation of concerns.
-Right now, the keystore can't perform any encryption operations, encrypting the whole keys blob.
+Right now, the keystore can't perform any encryption operations, like encrypting the whole keys blob as keystore.stellar.org expects.

 ```ts
 interface EncryptingData {